- Our top pick in best Altra trail running shoes

 Extra features with the Altra Lone Peak 6

 Being a usability-led shoe brand, Altra often has a few nice features in their shoes.
-Here it’s the velcro gaiter attachment on the heel, which helps you really waterproof your runs alongside the lacing attachment on the forefoot.
+They added a velcro gaiter attachment at the heel to help you really waterproof your runs.

 It’s really unfortunate, the Altra Mont Blanc is a let down in my eyes.
 With poor sizing and bad use of upper materials, there’s very little that would encourage me to pick these up for anything but a casual jog in the woods, but then there’s the price tag.